kaust-library/ArchiveAutomation/README.md

 > The `BAGGER:dest_dir` can't exist, otherwise the script will stop.
 By default, the directory name will be accession number, but it can be customized by the user.
 Like:
 > `dest_dir = /path/to/my/bag/dir`

+#### Droid and Jhove

+> There can't be any space in the `droid` path, otherwise the `droid.bat` script will fail.
+This means that installing `droid` in the `C:\Program Files` will not work.

+Both sessions for [Droid](https://www.nationalarchives.gov.uk/information-management/manage-information/preserving-digital-records/droid/) and [Jhome](http://jhove.openpreservation.org/) are very similar.
+They have the path to the installation directory, the name of executable program, and some parameter.
+For `droid`, the parameter is whether the Droid profile should be kept after running the script or not.
+For `jhove` it's the option to save the output in XML format.

 ### Running the Script